 Porter-Gaud is grateful for your generous support of our work over the years.
-As we adapt to our new reality, we would like to bring to your attention new tax rules for charitable giving included in the recently enacted Coronavirus Aid, Relief, and Economic Security Act, or CARES Act.
+As we continue to face our new reality, we would like to bring to your attention to the continued tax rules for charitable giving included in the CARES Act.

-Required minimum distributions from retirement plans are waived for 2020.
+Required minimum distributions from retirement plans are again in force for 2021.

 Qualified charitable distributions are still a great way if you are 70½ or older to make contributions.